 Every year, the NWS in Nashville schedules dozens of Storm Spotting classes across Middle Tennessee.
 Every year, they see many new faces, but many familiar ones as well.
 While their goal is to educate as many interested people as possible, seeing Spotters return each year lets them know that they are providing useful information that is being enjoyed by their participants.
 One of the challenges faced as a result is how to make things new and interesting year in and year out.
 How do they keep you all coming back for more and staying up to date on the latest in severe weather education?

-As a result, Nashville Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 2nd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
+As a result, the Middle Tennessee Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 3rd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
 What are some of the things that meteorologists look at to determine if a threat is imminent?
 What variables do they consider to determine if severe weather is likely?
 What do those variables mean?
 When they say, “steep low-level lapse rates coupled with surface CAPE values greater than 2000 j/kg and 50 knots of 0-6 km bulk shear,” what does that mean exactly?
-These are questions that we, as the public, ask frequently and we think it’s time we explained all of that mumbo jumbo to you.
+These are questions that we, as the public, ask frequently and we think it’s time all of that mumbo jumbo was explained.

-The Advanced Storm Spotter Training will consist of the same topics as traditional Spotter Trainings such as safe spotting techniques, identification of key cloud formations, and NWS product information, but they will take it a step further.
-The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, basic radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).
+The Advanced Storm Spotter Training will consist of the same topics as traditional spotter trainings in the past such as safe spotting techniques, identification of key cloud formations, and NWS product information, but will be taken a step further.
+The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).

-So come on out to Trevecca Nazarene University on February 23rd, 2013 if you would like to participate in a fun-filled day of severe weather awareness and education.
+So come on out to Trevecca Nazarene University on March 1st, 2014 if you would like to participate in a fun-filled day of severe weather awareness and education.
 The only requirement is that you are a trained SKYWARN Storm Spotter and you register to attend.
-If you aren’t currently a spotter, you can still participate by either attending a Storm Spotter class near you before February 23rd, or come at 10 AM when we will be giving our traditional basic Spotter Training.
-The information booths will open at noon and the Advanced Training will start at 2:30 PM.
-The keynote presentation on the 1998 Nashville Tornado will begin at 3:45 PM.
-See the agenda for more information.
+If you aren’t currently a spotter, you can still participate by either attending a Storm Spotter class near you before March 1st, or complete one of the new NWS Online Spotter Training Classes.

 We look forward to seeing you there!